 With those early models of the ref.
 5512 not submitted for testing, the only dial text they had other than ‘Rolex’ and ‘Oyster Perpetual’ was the Submariner name and the depth rating.
 These ultra-rare pieces are known as 2-line Submariner 5512 watches and they are today among the most collectible examples of the reference 5512.

 The Cal.
 1530 was very quickly replaced with the chronometer certified Cal.
 1560 and a little later by the Cal.
-1570, which enabled Rolex to include the extra wording and created the, you guessed it, 4-line Submariner 5512 watches.
+1570, which enabled Rolex to include the extra chronometer-certified wording, creating 4-line Submariner 5512 watches.
 While all 2-line Submariner 5512 models have glossy gilt dials, depending on the year, 4-line versions can either come with glossy gilt dials or matte dials with white printing.
 Due to their age and rarity, 2-line Submariner ref.
 5512 versions are typically more expensive than their 4-line counterparts.

 With that in mind, 1962 marked the arrival of the ref.
 5513 Submariner, which was largely identical to the reference 5512 but lacked a chronometer-rated movement, and thus occupied a more affordable price point.
 The reference 5513 is considerably more plentiful than the reference 5512 and also enjoyed a longer production run.
 Why this is important is because to the untrained eye, an early example of the ref.
 5513 can look almost indistinguishable from the extremely scarce and highly valuable 2-line Submariner 5512, so it always pay to check the reference number engraving if you are not positive about which vintage Submariner model you might have.